AHartNtkn/AHartNtkn.github.io/_posts/2020-08-31-Datatypes-as-Dialgebras.md

   refl : Id A a a
 ```

-formulating this as a dialgebra, we'd get `Id A a` as the initial diagebra over
+formulating this as a dialgebra, we'd get `Id A a` as the initial dialgebra over
 ```
   F, G : (A → *) → (A → *)
   F(P) = λ x .
 P a